Switching Anti-VEGF Injections

 My retina specialist says it’s not quite the same, as the anti-VEGF injections are different but similar in their makeup.
 He gave me a quick science lesson on it, but different but similar is my takeaway, or what I can remember of it.

-My RS also prefers to wait a bit after a new medication is approved to see if any adverse effects occur.
-Which has happened in the past.
+My RS also prefers to wait a bit after a new medication is approved to see if any adverse effects occur, which has happened in the past.

 As I’ve written about previously, we shortened the time between injections.
 But at 5-week intervals, that fluid spot showing on the optical coherence tomography (OCT) picture is still there, even looking like it might be slightly bigger and closer to the macula.
 And my vision is still slowly declining.

-I take my AREDS 2, as I know my right eye can advance to wet anytime.
+I take my AREDS2, as I know my right eye can advance to wet anytime.
 After 5 years, the odds of the second eye advancing are high.

-I should have asked if the second eye advances to wet, would my body be so accustomed to Avastin that I would need to start on a different medication.
+I should have asked: If the second eye advances to wet, would my body be so accustomed to Avastin that I would need to start on a different medication?
 Hopefully, I will never need to find out.

 Deciding to switch to Eylea

 After discussing what was available, my RS suggested Eylea.
-He felt it showed the best results when another wasn’t helping as it previously had.
+He felt it showed the best results when other medications weren’t helping as they previously had.
 Just what my research had found!
 Although I didn’t take up his time telling him that.
-I am just thankful he takes the time to listen, show me on the computer, and explain.

 The saga continues.